10 Best Hamams in Istanbul + Where to Eat After Your Bath

 5. Çemberlitaş Hamamı

 This one is like the child of Ayasofya Hürrem Sultan Hamamı.
 You already know the favored architect of the Ottoman Empire: Mimar Sinan was commissioned to construct this hammam by the royal family.
-This time it was the wife of the incumbent sultan: Sultan Selim II.
-He’s known for being the son of Hürrem Sultan.
+This time it was the wife of the incumbent sultan, Selim II, known for being the son of Hürrem Sultan.
 The 18th-century Indian Hammam-e-Qadimi was constructed in the style of this Turkish bath.
-Once you know that fact, you won’t be surprised that this Turkish bath offers a selection of international massages like Indian Head Massage, Shiatzu, or Thai (women only).
+Once you know that fact, you won’t be surprised that this bath offers a selection of international massages like Indian Head Massage, Shiatzu, or Thai (women only).

-Men and women sections are separated in this Turkish bath and it is located near the Grand Bazaar.
+Men’s and women’s sections are separated in this Turkish bath, and it is located near the Grand Bazaar, so you can combine the scrub with a wander through the oldest shopping streets in the city.

 You can read more about their services, different massage packages, and pricing here.